tonethar/IGME-430-Fall-2020/weekly/week-0.md

     - How to author distributed systems [(Redis)](https://redis.io/)
     - In this course, we'll be doing the front and back-end programming in the SAME language (JavaScript).
 This can be a little confusing for people because they have to keep straight in their head the following - "Is this JS code running on the *front-end* (the browser) or the *back-end* (a Node.js server)"
   - #2 - Work with a modern MVVM framework (React, which is similar to Vue.js)
-  - #3 - Modern Software Development Concepts (GitHub instead of FTP for posting code, code validation via linting, build tools)
+  - #3 - Modern Software Development Concepts (GitHub instead of FTP for posting code, code validation via linting, build/continuous integration tools such as Webpack & CircleCI)

 ## II.
 Example Projects